kasparsaleksejevs/knockout-mvc-helpers/README.md

 and that's it!
 This will generate a simple table with headers and rows for your model.

 3. [optional] Customize the generated table using helper methods, like, apply custom css classes for whole table or columns, add custom footer or appply formatting for the cell values.

+# Work in Progress
+- KnockMvc.TypeScriptGenerator - library to generate TypeScript viewmodels and WEB API proxy methods from C# classes/enums and WEB API methods.
+Currently viewmodel generation is working with few TODOs, proxy generation at initial stages
+- KnockMvc - auto-generated Knockout binding for tables